How to Choose the Right Image File Type for Your WordPress Website

 The WebP format is gaining popularity but it’s still not supported by all browsers.
 Later versions of Chrome, Firefox, Edge, and Opera all support WebP.

-Uploading Different Image Types to WordPress
+Uploading the Different Images to WordPress

 By default, WordPress only accepts popular image formats.
 This includes JPG/JPEG, PNG, GIF, and ICO.
 The ICO format is used for favicons.